 House in multiple occupation.
 A home is an HMO if at least three tenants live there, forming more than one household with bathroom or kitchen facilities shared between tenants.

 House price index.
-This is a national statistic that shows changes in the value of residential properties in England, Scotland, Wales and Northern Ireland.
+This is a national statistic produced by the Land Registry that shows changes in the value of residential properties in England, Scotland, Wales and Northern Ireland.

 Income we have been advised is taxable on the investor as dividend income for income tax purposes.
 Investors should seek their own tax advice.
 Read more.

 The owner of a house or property that is leased to an individual or a business.

 A contract outlining the terms under which one party agrees to rent property owned by another party.